Robert Naify: Career

-About this time they also acquired the San Francisco Theaters owned by Samuel H Levin.
+During the 1920s, the Naify brothers also acquired the San Francisco Theaters owned by Samuel H Levin.
 These theaters were the Balboa, Alexandria, Coliseum, Vogue Metro, the Harding, and Coronet, which was opened in 1949.
-In 1988 UA bought the Philadelphia-based Sameric chain of about 30 locations in PA, NJ, and DE.
+In 1988, UA bought the Philadelphia-based Sameric chain of about 30 locations in PA, NJ, and DE.
 The UA Theaters main office was in San Francisco until 1988 when it was sold to TCI.
 Thereafter, it was relocated to Englewood, CO.

 United Artists Theaters

 After Inheriting movie theater empire Golden State Theaters, they purchased the United Artists Theaters chain.
 UA Theaters (established in 1924) has its roots in the movie studio of the same name founded by Douglas Fairbanks, Mary Pickford, Charlie Chaplin, and D. W. Griffith, but legally has always been separate from it.
 The company became the nation's largest owner of movie theaters, with 2,050 screens and later sold it in 1986 to John Malone's Tele-communications Inc. for cash, TCI stock.
 United Artists Theaters is now part of the Regal Entertainment Group, the largest movie theater chain in America.